QRLHUB

 The Vulnerability of Modern Blockchains

-Today, Bitcoin, Ethereum, and the overwhelming majority of the cryptocurrency market (worth over $3 trillion combined) rely on cryptographic algorithms that quantum computers will be able to break:
+Today, Bitcoin, Ethereum, and the overwhelming majority of the cryptocurrency market (roughly $2.5 trillion combined) rely on cryptographic algorithms that quantum computers will be able to break:

 • Cardano and Solana: Use EdDSA, requiring similar quantum computing power to compromise

-• Over 190 million Bitcoin UTXOs and 270 million Ethereum accounts would need individual migration to quantum-resistant addresses
+• Roughly 6.9 million BTC sit in addresses with exposed public keys, and over 270 million Ethereum accounts would need individual migration to quantum-resistant addresses

 The "Harvest Now, Decrypt Later" Danger